cshandley-uk/firefox-css_use-multiple-userchrome-files/README.md

 @import url("tab-busy-circle-spinning/userChrome.css");
 ~~~

-And you can easily disable a line by /*commenting it out*/, for example:
+And you can easily disable a line by commenting it out, for example:
 ~~~
 /*@import url("simple-curved-tabs/userChrome.css");*/
 /*@import url("status-bar/userChrome.css");*/